kyotovision-public/HeatFormer/README.md

             |-- camera.calibration
 ```

-3. **BEHAVE**: We use BEHAVE dataset for evaluation.
-You visit [BEHAVE](https://virtualhumans.mpi-inf.mpg.de/behave/) and download the data and put them like below:
+3. **BEHAVE**: We use the BEHAVE dataset for evaluation.
+You can visit [BEHAVE](https://virtualhumans.mpi-inf.mpg.de/behave/) and download the data and put them in a directory structure as follows.
 ```
 ${HeatFormer root}
 |-- data